pyscf/pyscf.github.io/source/user/mcscf.rst

 Initial Guess
 """""""""""""

-Initial guess orbitals for the CASSCF calculation may be passed to the ``kernel`` member function of an MCSCF object.
+Initial guess orbitals for the CASSCF calculation (starting orbitals) may be passed to the ``kernel`` member function of an MCSCF object.

 .. code-block:: python